RootLyre/CT406/HW1/MiniWeb/Readme.md

-This directory contains the code for the MiniWeb program.
+This directory contains the code for the MiniWeb program, which takes user queries about countries from a database stored in the json file and filters through the countries based on the query results.